kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.
 -->
-No. By default, HPAs will continue to use the `LabelSelector` strategy unless the new `selectionStrategy` field is explicitly set to `OwnerReferences`.
+No. By default, HPAs will continue to use the `LabelSelector` strategy unless the new `selectionStrategy` field is explicitly set to `OwnerReference`.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?